jihoshin28/Nutrition_Tracker_2.0_frontend/README.md

 ### Login

 Once you get on the site you'll first want to login to the website.
-All you need to sign in is a Google account.
-At the top right corner, there should be a sign in button which utilizes Google Authentication and creates a user profile.

-If this is your first time signing in, you'll be prompted to add some additional information.

-### Creating an Order

-Once you're signed in you can add any item to the cart by simply pressing the plus button.
+If you don't have an account, please sign up and create your profile.

+If you already have an account, login with your username and password.

+### Logging Information

+You can post information two ways.

+1) The post tab in the header.

 If you switch stores, your cart will drop all its items, since orders can't have items from multiple locations.